 The tall trees with huge trunks among the verdant greenery, looked, straight out of Ruskin Bond novels and European literature.

-Soon, we were almost nearing our destination and could see the beautiful green hills of Bakrota and Moti-Tibba canopied under a blue sky, draped in the mist that stretched down from Dalhousie to Dainkund.
+Soon, we almost neared Aala and could see the beautiful green hills of Bakrota that were once home to Rabindranath Tagore, and Moti-Tibba — where the brave freedom fighter Subash Chandra Bose had once stayed from afar.
+These mountains were canopied under a blue sky, draped in the mist stretching down from Dainkund to Dalhousie.

 Destination Reached…Aala re Aala

-If you are in the Singing Hills of Himachal Pradesh- ask for this trek, that starts nearby to Aala, en route Dalhousie to Dainkund.
+If you are in the Singing Hills of Himachal Pradesh- ask for the route to this trek, that starts nearby to Aala, en route Dalhousie to Dainkund.
+This is

 You may want to read about Dalhousie on my blog here : Dalhousie: A Colonial Experience In The Primeval Grandeur Of Himachal Pradesh!